-FIGURE 6: FORMAL EEO COMPLAINT ACTIVITY BY ISSUE FY 2018 - FY 2023
+FIGURE 6: FORMAL EEO COMPLAINT ACTIVITY BY ISSUE FY 2019 - FY 2024

-Bases and issues in the CFPB's formal EEO complaint filings in FY 2023 were somewhat consistent with government-wide and comparable agency statistics.
-According to the EEOC, across the Federal government in FY 2020, Reprisal was the most frequently cited basis, followed by Race, Age, and Disability (physical).
-Additionally, in FY 2023, Reprisal, Race, Sex, Age, and Disability (physical) were among the most common complaint bases among other medium-sized financial regulatory agencies with at least 10 complaints.
-Reprisal was a top three basis alleged for CFPB, FDIC, OCC, and SEC.
+Bases and issues in the CFPB's formal EEO complaint filings in FY 2024 were somewhat consistent with government-wide and comparable agency statistics.
+According to the EEOC, across the Federal government in FY 2021, Reprisal was the most frequently cited basis, followed by Age and Disability (physical).43 Additionally, in FY 2024, Reprisal, Race, Sex, Age, and Disability were among the most common complaint bases among other medium-sized financial regulatory agencies with at least 10 complaints.44 Reprisal was a top three basis alleged for FDIC, FHFA, OCC, and SEC.
+It was not in the top three bases alleged for the CFPB or FRB.
+Both Race and Sex were a top three basis alleged for FDIC and FHFA, but not Sex.
+Sex was a top three basis alleged for the SEC, but not Race.
+Age was a top three basis alleged for the CFPB, FHFA, FRB, OCC and SEC, but not for the FDIC.